gazebosim/gz-sim/tutorials/joint_controller.md

 Let's see an example for both modes using a simple model having only one joint.

-For controlling joints one would require adding the Gazebo joint controller plugin to the existing <model_name>.sdf file.
+For controlling joints one would require adding the Gazebo's joint controller plugin to the existing <model_name>.sdf file.

 1) Save the SDF file in the desired directory or create one